Leica X2 vs Nikon 1 J5

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X2 has a lens built in, whereas the J5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
-If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
-Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

-Camera Model |
+# | Camera Model |

 Camera Width |